-The journey by train from Berlin to Warsaw is easy to accomplish.
+The journey by train from Berlin to Warsaw is very easy.
 The train which serves this route is called the Berlin-Warszawa-Express (BWE).
 It is operated by the Polish national rail operator PKP-InterCity in cooperation with Deutsche Bahn.
 This EuroCity train leaves Berlin four times each day for the journey of just under 600 km to Warsaw.
 The route tracks east from the German capital, crossing the River Oder into Poland.
 As you travel further east, a landscape of seemingly endless forests gives way to arable land.
 The principal city on the journey is Poznan, exactly midway between Berlin and Warsaw.

-Tickets for the Berlin-Warszawa-Express generally go on sale 2 months prior to travel, and this is a route where it really pays to book early if you are keen to get a bargain fare.
-Seat reservations are compulsory for journeys on the BWE from Berlin to any destination in Poland. the cost of that seat reservation is included in the price of your ticket.
+Tickets for the Berlin-Warszawa-Express generally go on sale two months prior to travel, and this is a route where it really pays to book early if you are keen to get a bargain fare.
+Seat reservations are compulsory for journeys on the BWE from Berlin to any destination in Poland.
+The cost of that seat reservation is included in the price of your ticket.
 In addition to the four-times-daily BWE trains from Berlin to Warsaw there is also a thrice-weekly train run by RZD Russian Railways.
 This Moscow-bound train is a premium service with special fares, and not yet bookable on Loco2 .

 Berlin to Warsaw

-The Berlin-Warszawa-Express (BWE) serves 2 stations in Berlin: Hauptbahnhof and Ostbahnhof.
+The Berlin-Warszawa-Express (BWE) serves two stations in Berlin: Hauptbahnhof and Ostbahnhof.
 Do just check as there are days when, because of track work in and around Berlin, the departure stations in Berlin may vary.
-Upon arrival in Warsaw, BWE trains stop at 3 stations, namely Zachodnia, Centralna and Wschodnia.
+Upon arrival in Warsaw, BWE trains stop at three stations, namely Zachodnia, Centralna and Wschodnia.
 The Centralna station is the best option for the city centre.

 Other journeys to Warsaw View all journeys to Warsaw